Lightweight and doesn't weigh hair down

 I can remember the first time I used Pantene Pro-V as a pre-teen in the nineties.
 After seeing one too many ads featuring gorgeous, grown-up women sporting perfectly coiffed, shiny locks (it was the slow-motion hair flip that did it), I begged my mom for a bottle and eagerly prepared to bid my curly, frizzy hair farewell.

 Of course, it failed to tame my locks as advertised (I legitimately expected my hair to look exactly like Kirstie Alley’s in the ads), and I was laughably disappointed.
 But despite this adolescent letdown, I (along with millions of others) continued using the product well into my teens and early 20s.
-In fact, roughly 8 million Americans still use Pantene Pro-V weekly as of November 2020.
 It was (and still is) somewhat of a cult-favorite drugstore brand, and it does make your hair undeniably soft.

 So when I was asked to test Pantene’s Beautiful Lengths shampoo, I happily obliged.
 Formulated with the brand’s famous Vitamin B5 plus their “Nutri-Length Complex,” Pantene Beautiful Lengths promises to lengthen and strengthen your hair to prevent breakage and damage.
 Plus, it boasts promising customer reviews across the internet—fans claim it actually does strengthen hair over time.